kief/infrastructure-as-code.com/_patterns/stack-configuration/stack-instance-configuration-file.md

 ~~~

-## When to use it

-Creating environment parameter files for a stack is straightforward and easy to understand.
-Because the file is committed to the source code repository, it is easy to see what values are used for any given environment ("what is the maximum cluster size for production?"), to trace the history for debugging ("when did the maximum cluster size change?"), and for auditing ("who changed the maximum cluster size?").

-## Challenges

-There are some limitations with parameter files.
-It increases the work needed to create a new environment, particularly for dynamically created and one-off environments.
-Although many people are used to having a static set of environments, an advantage of using dynamic cloud-type platforms is that it is easy to spin up new environments on demand, for example for development and testing.

 When environments are split into multiple infrastructure stacks, managing the configuration for all of the stacks in all of the environment can become messy.
-There are two common ways of arranging parameter files.
-One is to have all of the environment files for a given stack together with the stack code:
+There are two common ways of arranging parameter files in these cases.
+One is to put configuration files for all of the environments  with the stack code:

 ~~~ console